SAP-archive/iot-edge-samples/predictive-python/README.md

 On an interval, this execute a prediction based on the KNN algorithm, to identify if the measured color is an expected color.

-The predictions (both punctual and a global index) values are then fed back into the IoT Services Gateway Edge via REST as a different capability.
-This capability is then visible in the IoT Services Cockpit.
+The predictions (both punctual and a global index) values are then fed back into the SAP IoT Edge Platform via REST as a different capability.
+This capability is then visible in SAP IoT.

 ### Deploying this sample